 Kafka is rapidly gaining its position in Apache Hadoop enterprise deployments and has become the popular messaging bus in many other Big Data technology solutions as well.
 At present, Kafka is widely used across the top notch web based services like LinkedIn, Twitter, Cisco, SAP, PayPal, DropBox, AirBnB, etc.

 What makes Kafka so popular across so many companies and services?
 Well, it is the capacity of messaging volumes while maintaining lower latency and ensuring security with a fast paced, reliable algorithm that makes Kafka stand out.
-Kafka is suitable for solutions based on log data, Big Data Applications, Sensor and Device data, Monitoring and Processing of streams, call data records, Real Time Monitoring and Analysis, Asynchronous applications, Fraud and Security, Bridge to cloud and much more.
+Kafka is suitable for solutions based on log data, Big Data Applications, Sensor and Device data, Monitoring and Processing of streams, call data records, Real Time Monitoring and Analysis, Asynchronous applications, Fraud and Security, Bridge to the cloud and much more.

 - Security Options in Apache Kafka